react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

   - `addListener` - subscribe to events for the screen
   - `removeListener` - unsubscribe from events for the screen

 The `navigation` object can be accessed inside any screen component with the [`useNavigation`](use-navigation.md) hook.

-It's also passed as a prop only to screens components defined with the dynamic API.
+Screen components defined with the dynamic API also receive the `navigation` object as a prop.
+Consider it legacy and prefer using the `useNavigation` hook instead.

 :::warning